rutviktayde/rutviktayde/README.md

         • 🔍 Actively Learning & Exploring Full Stack Web Development. <br>
         • 🌱 I'm passionate about transforming ideas into real-world projects that create impact. <br>
         • ✨ I'm more about pixels than ports — designing elegant, responsive UIs is what excites me the most. <br>
-        • 🤝 I’m eager to contribute to freelance projects and collaborative initiatives that foster both learning and impact.
+        • 🤝 I’m eager to contribute to freelance projects and collaborative initiatives that foster both learning and impact. <br>
+        • 📫 Feel free to reach out via any of the platforms below.
       </p>
     </td>
     <td valign="top">